lootie/KernelMatrices.jl/README.md

 If you are looking to recreate results from the paper, please use the code from v0.1.
 Version 0.2 has substantial modifications, and I can't promise that it could be used to reproduce the results of the manuscript.
 I don't see why it wouldn't, and I have left the specific code to generate the results of the papers in `examples/paperscripts`, but only because they provide more usage examples.
+While I have attempted to modify the code for versions beyond 0.1, I can't even promise that they run.
+Whatever problems they have in subsequent versions should be easy fixes, though.

 All of the code in this repository is defined in a module, which is most easily used the way you would use an official julia package.
 To faciliate that, I suggest adding the directory to your